YongzanLiu/yongzanliu.github.io/_pages/research.md

 </p>

-## Fracturing Fluid Distribution and In-Situ Distribution in Unconventional Reservoirs
+## Fracturing Fluid Flowback and In-Situ Distribution in Unconventional Reservoirs
 During hydraulic fracturing treatments, a large amount of fracturing fluid is injected into the tight subsurface formation.
 However, only a small portion of injected fluid can be recovered during the flowback process.
 Fracture closure, gravity segregation, proppant distribution, matrix capillarity, and shut-in time have been widely postulated to be the contributing factors.
 In this project, we examine the effects of these factors on fracturing-fluid distribution and subsequent well performance using flow and geomechanical simulations.
 Finally, two real-field exampled are used to validate the findings in this research.